Red Dead: Sales

 Red Dead Revolver sold 920,000 copies in North America as of July 2, 2010.
 Red Dead Redemption broke the records of its previous game, having shipped over 11 million copies by August 2011 and over 15 million copies by February 2017.Red Dead Redemption 2 however, marked the franchise's highest commercial achievement.
 In three days, the game generated $725 million in revenue, officially having the largest opening weekend in the history of entertainment, as well as being the second highest-selling entertainment launch, behind Grand Theft Auto V, another widely popular title from Rockstar Games.
 Two weeks after launch, the game shipped over 17 million units, thus exceeding its predecessors' lifetime sales.
-By September 2025, the Red Dead Redemption games had shipped over 106 million units, including over 79 million for Redemption 2.
+By June 2026, the Red Dead Redemption games had shipped almost 116 million units, including over 87 million for Redemption 2.